Some affiliate links are provided below. Learn more.

 With your handles firmly in place, wrap the remaining braid around the pot until you reach the top.
 Secure the end of the rope with a generous amount of hot glue.

 The final step is to create the lining for your basket.
-As this is a no-sew project, I decided to use an old pillowcase to line the basket.
-Pop your pillowcase inside your basket then use a safety pin to pin the pillowcase at the back, like so:
+You can do this with an old pillowcase.
+Just put your pillowcase inside the pot, fold the opening over the top of the pot, then use a safety pin to pin it in place, like so:

 And with that, your no-sew braided basket is all finished!